 What To Expect from the Quizzes?

 - The quizzes consist of 30 comprehensive questions total (20 for the Dosha Quiz and 10 for the Guna Quiz) with multiple choice answers to select from.

 - Average expected length of time to take the both quizzes is approximately 7-10 minutes.

-- If you want your results to be emailed to you, be sure to fill in your name and email address after completing the questions.
+- To get your results and bonuses, be sure to fill in your name and email address after completing the questions.

 - You can take the quizzes as many times as you like.
 Just make sure you go all the way to the end and get your results before closing your browser and reopening to access the quiz again.

 What are Doshas?